-Understanding Indian thinking
+Understanding the Indian mindset

 First, to make things clear, do remember that Indian culture is not for everyone.
 Specific smell in the cities, different food, pollution, heat.
 You can find it all there.
 Believe me, there’s nothing wrong in choosing other destinations, everyone is different and better not to land somewhere where you would get lifelong trauma.
 Strong roots of patriarchal society give a shocking feeling that, especially for solo women travelers, one might not feel comfortable and safe.
-It’s obviously changing nowadays, women are more independent especially in cities but the full approach change may happen in few generations’ time.
-That does also apply to other places obviously – being a foreign tourist in any country makes you being an unwanted object of attraction.
+It’s obviously changing nowadays, women are more independent especially in cities but the full approach change may happen in a few generations’ time.
+That also applies to other places obviously – being a foreign tourist in any country makes you being an unwanted object of attraction.

 It’s always good to do our homework before landing in India.
-I do not intend to generalize but knowing a bit of culture customs will save you from troubles many times.
+I do not intend to generalize but knowing a few culture customs will save you from troubles many times.
 As a foreigner, you can ensure that you dress modestly, cover your arms and wear long pants, don’t get friendly with any random man, ignore the unpleasant stares and embrace the respect and warmth.

 How do I personally manage traveling in India?

 Scarf – I always wear a scarf on my head.
-Not only because it gives me protection from sun, pollution and dust but also keeps me away from staring.
+Not only because it gives me protection from the sun, pollution, and dust but also keeps me away from staring.
 White skin easily attracts and Indian curiosity might be disturbing when you need some privacy or just need a peaceful walk.

 Torch – even in India Sun is not shining the whole day and due to often power cuts, especially evening timings, it’s good to have any source of light that will keep you on track.

 Marriage ring – yes, I’m already married so I do not need to pretend anything about my marital status.
-But that’s the only jewelry I wear and that too, does not provoke anyone to attack me for gold chains, earrings or bracelets that are very popular Indian methods of showing (off) your social status.
+But that’s the only jewelry I wear and that too does not provoke anyone to attack me for gold chains, earrings or bracelets that are very popular Indian methods of showing (off) your social status.

-Whistle / pepper gas.
+Whistle/pepper gas.
 I have never used it in India but knowing it that I have it handy gives me this comfort of safe traveling.

-Toilet paper / tissues / sanitizer – do not be surprised that Indians do not have it in toilets.
+Toilet paper /tissues/sanitizer – do not be surprised that Indians do not have it in toilets.
 Sanitary and hygienic conditions might scare you sometimes so prevent better that treat.

 When India is calling and bringing you back again and again

-No matter if you are a first time traveler or you visited India many times, keep in mind that each trip is different and each region is different.
+No matter if you are a first-time traveler or you visited India many times, keep in mind that each trip is different and each region is different.
 If, ie. you are a solo female traveler and want to start your adventure in India – I would recommend rather southern parts of the country.
-Kerala, Tamil Nadu states seem to be quite conservative as of Indian customs but more safe to explore.
+Kerala, Tamil Nadu states seem to be quite conservative as of Indian customs but safer to explore.
 Karnataka and Telangana give more western freedom and still traveling is safe.
-To more you go to North, the more conscious about your safety you should be.
-Personally I have not yet visited popular tourist destinations such as Delhi, as per my observations northern states in India have more patriarchal culture than in the South.
+To more you go to the North, the more conscious about your safety you should be.
+Personally I have not yet visited popular tourist destinations such as Delhi, as per my observations northern states in India have a more patriarchal culture than in the South.
 Wherever will be your first-or next destination, I’d be sharing top safety tips for travelers in India (whatever I write here, I always keep in mind: don’t compromise on your safety to save money under no circumstances).